OpenBankProject/API-Tester/README.md

 # Management

 The app should tell you if your logged in user does not have the proper role to execute the management functionality you need.
-Please use a Super Admin user to login at an API Manager instance of API Explorer and set roles accordingly.
+Please use a Super Admin user to login at an API Manager instance or API Explorer and set roles accordingly.
 To become Super Admin, set the property `super_admin_user_ids` in the API properties file accordingly.